 - Politics of gender, sexuality and queer theory

-- Twentieth and Twenty-first century literature, theory, philosophy and critical theory
+- Twentieth and twenty-first century French literature, thought, and critical theory

-- “Une rose des vents politique: The southern winds of Jean Genet’s poetic compass”, in Artl@s Bulletin, Purdue University Press, Vol 8, 2 (June, 2019)
+- “Une rose des vents politique: The Southern winds of Jean Genet’s poetic compass”, Artl@s Bulletin, Purdue University Press, Vol 8, 2 (September, 2019)

-- “Self-writing machines: manufacturing a real self in contemporary female autobiography”, in ‘Aux frontières du réel : Littérature et réalité au XXIe siècle’, Australian Journal of French Studies, Liverpool University Press, Vol.58, 2 (July 2021)
+- “Manufacturing the self in contemporary female autobiography”, in ‘Aux frontières du réel : Littérature et réalité au XXIe siècle’, Australian Journal of French Studies, Liverpool University Press, Vol.58, 2 (July 2021)